Netopia Payments

 2. To view POS details for the sandbox environment, click Sandbox on the main menu, then in the sandbox environment, click Point of sale on the main menu.

-3. Hint: If you’re working in the Live environment, skip this step.
+3. HINT: If you’re working in the Live environment, skip this step.

 4. Next to your e-commerce provider, click the Actions icon (⋮) and select Technical settings.